deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 you may disable the "webxdc realtime" setting in "advanced settings".
 Delta Chat will then never attempt any Peer-to-Peer connection with anyone.
-This is similar to how you can opt into "protect your IP address" in Signal or Whatsapp who by default establish Peer-to-Peer connections for calls between users, as well.
+This is similar to how you can opt into "protect your IP address" in Signal or Whatsapp which by default establish Peer-to-Peer connections for calls between users, as well.

 ## On other implementations, specifications and protocols